 Certificate IV in Mental Health

-The Certificate IV in Mental Health is an opportunity to build on your on-the-job experience and receive a nationally recognised qualification in mental health.
+Certificate IV in Mental Health provides an opportunity for participants to build on their on-the-job experience and receive a nationally recognised qualification in mental health.

 - establishing self-directed recovery relationships

 - assessing and promoting social, emotional and physical wellbeing

 - assessing co-existing needs